grame-cncm/faustwebsite/github.md

 permalink: /github/
 ---

-You can access the [Faust GitHub project here](https://github.com/grame-cncm/faust).
+You can access the [Faust GitHub project](https://github.com/grame-cncm/faust), with the different development branches.